Jan 20 – 24, 2025 Solar physics Conference

 Co-authors

-Mr Adithya H. N. (Manipal Centre for Natural Sciences, Manipal University, Manipal-576104, India) Dr Ed DeLuca (Harvard-Smithsonian Center for Astrophysics, Cambridge, MA, USA) Dr J. Zender (European Space Research and Technology Center (ESTEC), Noordwijk, The Netherlands) Dr J. Zender (European Space Research and Technology Center (ESTEC), Noordwijk, The Netherlands) Dr Kanya Kusano (Institute for Space-Earth Environmental Research (ISEE), Nagoya University, Nagoya, Japan) Dr Luc Dame (LATMOS (Laboratoire Atmosph‘eres, Milieux, Observations Spatiales), France) Dr Mark Weber (Harvard-Smithsonian Center for Astrophysics, Cambridge, MA, USA) Dr S. Imada (Department of Earth and Planetary Science, The University of Tokyo, Tokyo, Japan) Dr Satoshi Masuda (Institute for Space-Earth Environmental Research (ISEE), Nagoya University, Nagoya, Japan) Dr Takuma Matsumoto (Institute for Space-Earth Environmental Research (ISEE), Nagoya University, Nagoya, Japan)
+Adithya H. N. (Manipal Centre for Natural Sciences, Manipal University, Manipal-576104, India) Ed DeLuca (Harvard-Smithsonian Center for Astrophysics, Cambridge, MA, USA) J. Zender (European Space Research and Technology Center (ESTEC), Noordwijk, The Netherlands) J. Zender (European Space Research and Technology Center (ESTEC), Noordwijk, The Netherlands) Kanya Kusano (Institute for Space-Earth Environmental Research (ISEE), Nagoya University, Nagoya, Japan) Luc Dame (LATMOS (Laboratoire Atmosph‘eres, Milieux, Observations Spatiales), France) Mark Weber (Harvard-Smithsonian Center for Astrophysics, Cambridge, MA, USA) S. Imada (Department of Earth and Planetary Science, The University of Tokyo, Tokyo, Japan) Satoshi Masuda (Institute for Space-Earth Environmental Research (ISEE), Nagoya University, Nagoya, Japan) Takuma Matsumoto (Institute for Space-Earth Environmental Research (ISEE), Nagoya University, Nagoya, Japan)

 Presentation materials